MUnique/OpenMU/README.md

 ### Elf Summon Plug-in

-This fork includes a configurable plug-in to change Elf summons (skills 30..36) and tweak their stats without restarting the server.
+This fork includes a configurable plug-in to change Elf summons (skills 30..36) and scale their stats by Energy without restarting the server.

 Code location: `src/GameLogic/PlugIns/ElfSummonsAll.cs`.

 What it provides
 - Replace the summoned monster per skill (30..36) or keep the default mapping.
-- Adjust per-skill multipliers: HP, minimum/maximum physical base damage, and defense.
+- Dynamic scaling by Energy applied to the base stats of the chosen monster (HP, base damage Phys/Wiz/Curse, DefenseBase):
-- Dynamic scaling by Energy: `scale = 1 + floor(TotalEnergy / EnergyPerStep) * PercentPerStep` applied to HP/DMG/DEF.
+  `scale = 1 + floor(TotalEnergy / EnergyPerStep) * PercentPerStep`.
 - Buff/regeneration skills also include your own summon (and party membersí summons) when the target mode is self/party.
 - Apply configuration changes at runtime; just unsummon and summon again.

 How to enable
-- Build the project (see QuickStart) so the plug-in type is discovered.
 - In the Admin Panel: Plugins ? filter by "Summon configuration".
 - You will see 7 entries: "Elf Summon cfg Ö (30..36)".
 Activate the ones you need.
 - Edit the "Custom Configuration" of each.
 Available fields:
   - `MonsterNumber` (int): 0 = use the server default mapping; >0 = monster number to summon.
-  - `HpMul` (float): HP multiplier.
-  - `MinDmgMul` (float): minimum physical base damage multiplier.
-  - `MaxDmgMul` (float): maximum physical base damage multiplier.
-  - `DefMul` (float): base defense multiplier.
   - `EnergyPerStep` (int): 0 to disable; otherwise size of each Energy step (e.g. 1000).
   - `PercentPerStep` (float): added per step (e.g. 0.05 = +5%).

 Important notes (for using this plug-in in another repo)
-- Monster stat cache adjustment (required so multipliers apply to summons):
+- Monster stat cache adjustment (required so scaling applies to summons):
   - In `src/GameLogic/Attributes/MonsterAttributeHolder.cs`, donít cache by `MonsterDefinition` (equals by Id).
 Summoned clones share Id; read attributes per-instance instead.
 Included in this fork.
 - Prevent damage to your own summon with area skills (recommended):
   - In `src/GameLogic/PlayerActions/Skills/AreaSkillAttackAction.cs` and `src/GameLogic/PlayerActions/Skills/AreaSkillHitAction.cs`, exclude `Monster { SummonedBy == player }` from targets.
 Included in this fork.
-- Configuration hot-reload: On each summon creation, the plug-in fetches the latest CustomConfiguration from GameConfiguration.
+- Configuration hot-reload: On each summon creation, the plug-in fetches the latest CustomConfiguration from the database (no cache).
 No restart required; just re-summon.
 - Pet HUD (Fenrir/Raven bar): Elf summons donít use the item-pet system, so the stock client doesnít show that bar.
 Name/owner display is supported.
 Pet HUD would require client changes.

 Examples
-- Keep default monster and double HP: `{"MonsterNumber": 0, "HpMul": 2.0}`.
-- +5% per 1000 Energy: `{"MonsterNumber": 0, "EnergyPerStep": 1000, "PercentPerStep": 0.05}`.
+- +5% per 1000 Energy using default monster: `{"MonsterNumber": 0, "EnergyPerStep": 1000, "PercentPerStep": 0.05}`.## Current project state
-- Change skill 35 (Bali) to another monster with +50% damage: `{"MonsterNumber": 123, "MinDmgMul": 1.5, "MaxDmgMul": 1.5}`.## Current project state

 This project is currently under development without any release.
 You can try the current state by using the available docker image, also